-Tauranga Primary School, has arisen from a series of interesting happenings.
-First established as a Missionary School in 1835 by Sarah Wade, the wife of the Rev. R. W. Wade on the site where 'The Elms' now stands.
+Tauranga Primary School, was first established as a Missionary School in 1835 by Sarah Wade, the wife of the Rev. R. W. Wade on the site where 'The Elms' now stands.

 The school was responsible for educating 30 local children.
-In 1836 Archdeacon Brown arrived and so the permanent establishment of Tauranga District School began.
+Upon the arrival of Archdeacon Brown, in 1836, Tauranga District School was officially established.

 Bishop Selwyn produced the plans for an imposing two storied gable building, with a belfry, to become a 'Mission Training Institute' for 60 young Māori children.
 The children were trained in various crafts and agriculture.
 This building was opened in 1860.
-With a growing conflict between Māori and Europeans the Institute was closed in 1863 and was used as a hospital during the Battle of Pukehinahina (Gate Pā).
-After the hospital closed the Institute was turned back into a School (approx. 1886) with Mrs Dalziell as the teacher, and a roll of 50 pupils.
-On Monday 9 January 1871, The Central Education Board took over the operation of the School, paying Mrs Dalziell £40 per year, and expecting the community to match this figure.
+With a growing conflict between Māori and Europeans, the Institute was closed in 1863 and was used as a hospital during the Battle of Pukehinahina (Gate Pā).
+After the hospital closed, the Institute was turned back into a School (approx. 1886) with Mrs Dalziell as the teacher, and a roll of 50 pupils.
+On Monday 9 January 1871, the Central Education Board took over the operation of the school, paving Mrs. Dalziell £40 per year, and expecting the community to match this figure.